 1. Rosehip oil is a fantastic moisturizer.

-It’s not your imagination—your skin will feel softer than a newborn puppy after just a few days of using rosehip oil.
-Why?
-Rosehips are chock full of fatty acids, the acids that help your skin form a water-resistant barrier.
-Instead of just resting on the skin, as many high-end oils do, rosehip oil penetrates it, essentially locking in moisture and resulting in baby-smooth skin.
+Rosehips are rich in fatty acids, the acids that help your skin form a water-resistant barrier.
+Instead of just resting on the skin, rosehip oil penetrates it, essentially locking in moisture and resulting in baby-smooth skin.

 2. Rosehip oil helps fade the look of scars.

 Speaking of fatty acids, guess what else they do?
-Rosehip oil can help minimize the appearance of scars such as those from acne, chicken pox, pregnancy stretch marks, weight loss or anything else.
+Rosehip oil can help minimize the appearance of scars, such as those from acne, chicken pox, pregnancy stretch marks, weight loss, etc.

 3. Rosehip oil has anti-aging properties.

-Not only is rosehip oil full of fatty acids, it’s packed full of powerful antioxidants like beta-carotene.
+It is also packed full of powerful antioxidants like beta-carotene.
 These are ingredients that play a key role in rejuvenating your skin.
 In other words: they help reduce the appearance of fine lines and wrinkles.
-That’s reason enough to use it!

 4. Rosehip oil evens out skin tone.